withastro/adapters/packages/netlify/README.md

 # @astrojs/netlify

-This adapter allows Astro to deploy your SSR site to [Netlify](https://www.netlify.com/).
+This adapter allows Astro to deploy your On-Demand-Rendered site to [Netlify](https://www.netlify.com/).

 Learn how to deploy your Astro site in our [Netlify deployment guide](https://docs.astro.build/en/guides/deploy/netlify/).